 The RO membranes are a spiral-wound module with a sandwich arrangement of flat membrane sheets (called a "leaf") wound around a central perforated tube.
 One leaf consists of two membrane sheets placed back to back and separately by a fabric spacer called a permeate carrier.
 The layers of the leaf are glued along three edges, while the unglued edge is sealed around the perforated central tube.
 A layer of plastic mesh called a spacer that serves as the feed water channel separates each leaf.
 Feed water enters the spacer channels at the end of the spiral-wound element in a path parallel to the central tube.
-As the feed water flows across the membrane layers and into the permeate carrier, leaving behind any dissolved and particulate contaminants that are rejected by the semi-permeable membrane.
-The filtered water in the permeate carrier travels spirally inward around the element toward the central collector tube, while the water in the feed spacer that does not permeate through the membrane layer continues to flow across the membrane element parallel to the central collector tube, while the water stream exits the membrane element parallel to the central tube through the opposite end from which the feed water entered.
+As the feed water flows across the membrane surface through the spacers, a portion permeates through either of the two surrounding membrane layers and into the permeate carrier, leaving behind any dissolved and particulate contaminants that are rejected by the semi-permeable membrane.
+The filtered water in the permeate carrier travels spirally inward around the element toward the central collector tube, while the water in the feed spacer that does not permeate through the membrane layer continues to flow across the membrane surface, becoming increasingly concentrated in rejected contaminants.
+This concentrate stream exits the membrane element parallel to the central tube through the opposite end from which the feed water entered.
 A diagram of the spiral-wound element is shown in Figure 22.